 - Select the option(s) you want (check marks on this example from Word 2007 indicate the option is already selected and showing up on the Status Bar):

-I recommend, for example, always turning on the Track Changes indicator (which gives you one-click access to this feature), and I personally think the Word Count is a handy piece of information to have.
-Feel free to experiment with adding or deleting features -- you won't mess up your document!
+I recommend, for example, always turning on the Track Changes indicator, and I personally think the Word Count is a handy piece of information to have.
+Feel free to experiment with adding or deleting features — you won’t mess up your document!